LionelBeato/capybaras/week-3/day-14/OVERVIEW.md

 1. Create a try and catch block that will explicitly throw a built-in exception (something like `NullPointerException`).
 2. Create a try and catch block and use the keyword `throw` in order to throw an exception.
-3. Create a custom exception class and throw that exception in another try and catch block.
+3. Create a custom `Exception` class and throw that exception in another try and catch block.

 ## Hand in Assignments